agda/agda/doc/user-manual/language/with-abstraction.lagda.rst

 ++++++++++++++++

-Internally with-abstractions are translated to auxiliary functions (see :ref:`technical-details` below) and you can always\ [#with-inlining]_ write these functions manually.
+Internally with-abstractions are translated to auxiliary functions (see :ref:`technical-details` below) and you can always write these functions manually.
 The downside is that the type signature for the helper function needs to be written out explicitly, but fortunately the :ref:`emacs-mode` has a command (``C-c C-h``) to generate it using the same algorithm that generates the type of a with-function.

 Performance considerations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~